 - hat (does for sun and cold)

 - Sun Glasses This is the customisable brand we use for travel and adventure sports.
 You can order them online and we highly recommend them.

 - reading glasses

 I think that’s it.
 Did I miss anything?

 Carry On Only Travel Electronics

 Our major inhibitor with travelling light lies in electronics.
-We carry camera gear, laptops, kindles and so on.
+We carry camera gear, video gear, laptops, kindles, drones and so on.

 - Camera and charger (1) I’ve just upgraded to a small DSLR after 12 months of struggling with a broken mirrorless.

 - Laptop and charger (1)

 - Kindles (1 each) and charger lead (1)